 Despite thorough testing, Oceanview Consultancy Ltd cannot guarantee that the output of this software will be accurate in all cases.
 You use it at your own risk.

 It will work on most SAS7BDAT files, whether uncompressed or using CHAR or BINARY compression.
-It works best on 'clean' datasets, by which I mean datasets that are the immediate output of a data step or PROC.
+It works best on 'clean' datasets, that is, datasets that are the immediate output of a data step or PROC.
 Using DsShell on other datasets, for example datasets that have been edited using FSEDIT or similar, might lead to strange effects like deleted observations being output.

 Note that DsShell will happily work on datasets that have a READ password.
 The password protection in SAS7BDAT files does NOT encrypt the data and DsShell doesn't even check to see whether a password has been set.
 You should not rely on a READ password to protect your data - use the ENCRYPT option for that.
 See SAS's rather cryptic warning about this here.

 Before attempting to read a dataset, DsShell checks its 'data requirements' information.
 If this isn't recognised, DsShell will stop with an 'Unknown data requirements' error.
 If you have a data set that triggers this error, please let me know () so that DsShell can be tested against it.

 Formats: dsread will correctly read the names of formats applied to variables in SAS7BDAT files and will show the format names in the contents list.
-However, when outputting data, many formats are ignored and only the underlying numeric and character values.
-The exceptions are DATE, DATETIME, YYMMDDx and TIME, for which values will be converted appropriately, though note that the length specified for the format will be ignored - that is, any DATEn. format will be output in the same format, whether it's DATE9., DATE12. etc. The numeric formats will correctly honour the w.d lengths as specified.
+However, when outputting data, many formats are ignored and only the underlying numeric and character values are output.
+The exceptions are w.d, BEST, Z, DATE, DATETIME, YYMMDDx, MMDDYY, B8601DA, E8601DA and TIME, for which values will be converted appropriately, though note that the length specified for some formats will be ignored - for example, any DATEn. format will be output in the same format, whether it's DATE9., DATE12. etc. The numeric formats will correctly honour the w.d lengths as specified.

 Compression: DsShell can read uncompressed data sets as well as those compressed with CHAR or BINARY compression.

 Version 2.2: (2014-12-12)